Chart Color Schemes

 Fraser is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Aug 2025, Fraser's population is approximately 2,072.
-This figure reflects a decrease from the 2021 Census which reported a population of 2,126 people, marking a decrease of 54 individuals (2.5%).
-The change is inferred from ABS estimates; as of June 2024, the estimated resident population was 2,070 with an additional 11 validated new addresses since the Census date.
-This results in a density ratio of 835 persons per square kilometer, comparable to averages seen across areas assessed by AreaSearch.
-Overseas migration primarily drove population growth, contributing approximately 81.6% of overall gains during recent periods.
+Fraser's population, as of November 2025, is approximately 2,072 people.
+This figure represents a decrease from the 2021 Census count of 2,126 people, a drop of 54 individuals (2.5%).
+The estimated resident population in June 2024 was 2,070, with an additional 11 validated new addresses since the Census date contributing to this change.
+This results in a population density ratio of 835 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+Overseas migration accounted for approximately 81.6% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Projected demographic shifts indicate an overall population decline over this period.
-According to these projections, Fraser's population is expected to shrink by 362 persons by 2041.
-However, specific age cohorts are anticipated to grow; notably, the 85 and over age group is projected to increase by 28 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+According to these projections, Fraser's population is expected to decline by 362 persons by 2041, with an increase of 28 people anticipated in the 85 and over age group specifically.

 Frequently Asked Questions - Population